calyau/preiistmmo/README.md

-  -c, --count INTEGER   10        The number of primes to return -s, --start INTEGER   2         The starting integer (only valid for the 'divisors' algorithm) -a, --algorithm NAME  divisors  The prime number generating algorithm to use (one of ["sundaram" "eratosthenes" "divisors"])
+  -c, --count INTEGER   10        The number of primes to return -s, --start INTEGER   2         The starting integer (only valid for the 'divisors' algorithm) -a, --algorithm NAME  divisors  The prime number generating algorithm to use (one of ["apache" "sundaram" "eratosthenes" "divisors"])
   -h, --help                      This usage text
 ```